scFAIR/scFAIR/schema/7.1.0/schema_perturb.md

 `uns` is a ordered dictionary with a `str` key.
 The data stored as a value for a key in `uns` MUST be `True`, `False`, `None`, or its size MUST NOT be zero.

+**Note:** Terms in italic are auto-filled by the CZI CELLxGENE submission pipeline. scFAIR schema still consider them as required.

 **In addition** to the metadata described in the *core* schema [https://github.com/scFAIR/scFAIR/blob/main/schema/7.1.0/schema.md]('schema.md'), curators MUST annotate the following keys and values in `uns`:

 ### genetic_perturbations